 Use this bacon butter in place of regular butter wherever you see fit!

 - The obvious vehicle for our butter is a fluffy biscuit, low carb biscuit or slice of toast.
 Top that with a fried egg for a match made in heaven.

 - Spreading it over your favorite grilled low carb vegetables or add a chunk to the pan before you saute them.

 - How about a slab of this butter on steak?

 Get creative with your bacon butter, and add whatever ingredients you think will complement your meal!

 Simply toss whatever else you’re craving into the blender as you combine your ingredients.
 A few ideas are:

 - Jalapenos — use very little at first!

-- Maple syrup — since I wanted keep this bacon butter keto friendly, I skipped this ingredient.
+- Maple syrup — since I wanted to keep this bacon butter keto-friendly, I skipped this ingredient.